Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Discussion

 \subsection{The Paradox of Aligned Creativity}

 LLM-generated tasks were rated as more novel and fun.
-This highlights the unique nature of LLM creativity.
-Unconstrained by physical feasibility, LLMs excel at combinatorial creativity, drawing on their vast training data to produce imaginative textual descriptions.
+This highlights the unique nature of \ac{LLM} creativity.
+Unconstrained by physical feasibility, \acp{LLM} excel at combinatorial creativity, drawing on their vast training data to produce imaginative textual descriptions.

 This natural tendency is likely amplified by current alignment methods like Reinforcement Learning from Human Feedback (RLHF) \cite{ouyang2022training, bai2022traininghelpfulharmlessassistant}.
-Such methods optimize for outputs that human raters find immediately helpful, engaging, or interesting.
-This process inherently discourages the generation of mundane, routine, or repetitive actions like resting or cleaning.
-Although these activities are central to daily life, they are less likely to receive high ratings and are therefore filtered out.
-The result is a model fine-tuned to produce ``ungrounded'' but highly-rated novelties, which explains both its high creativity scores and its thematic detachment from the reality of human experience.
+Such methods optimize for outputs that human raters perceive as immediately helpful or engaging.
+This reveals a fundamental tension between two objectives: developing an expert LLM skilled in creative or intellectual domains versus constructing one that mirrors the often mundane patterns of real human behavior.
+This optimization paradigm inherently discourages the generation of routine actions like resting or cleaning.
+The result is a model fine-tuned to produce ``ungrounded'' but highly-rated novelties, explaining both its high creativity scores and its thematic detachment from the reality of human experience.